UbuntuGeezer/hello-world/README.md

 # hello-world
-Repository of esoteric anomalies discovered in the lre-learning curve of Linux world open-system coding in the 21st century.
+Repository of esoteric anomalies discovered in the re-learning curve of Linux world open-system coding in the 21st century.

 About ME: A "has-been" systems analyst from Control Data's heyday in the late 60's and 70's; left off software development about
 20 years ago after a brief stint as an embedded systems programmer using C++ and VB on Windows system variants.
 The "coderman" took